Biology Graduate Programs & Schools in Tennessee

 As a terminal degree, the PhD in biology is a research-focused program.
 Many schools provide advanced courses and recent research in current life science disciplines.
 Genetics, cell and developmental biology, biochemistry, microbiology, physiology, pharmacology, molecular ecology and immunology are a few examples.

-Some PhD programs may be completed in as few as four years for full-time students, although the typical completion time is five to six years.
+Some PhD programs may be completed in about four years for full-time students, although the typical completion time is five to six years.

 Application requirements to Biology PhD programs vary.
 Some students enter a PhD program after they have earned a Bachelor in Biology or Chemistry.
 Others have masters level experience.
 Aside from transcripts of graduate and undergraduate coursework, GRE scores, letters of recommendation, a resume, a personal statement may be needed.